-The novelty of cleansing wipes is that they are purposefully designed to be as convenient as possible, from the way they are packaged to the way they are then disposed of into a trash can, or composted in the case of natural wipes.
-From start to finish, pulling a wipe from its package should be hassle-free and the wipe itself should yield fluid cleaning.
-For this metric, we also considered the plastic lids versus the sticker closures, the weight and dimensions of the packaging, and the dimensions of the wipe itself.
+The novelty of cleansing wipes is that they are purposefully designed to be as convenient as possible, from how they are packaged to the way they are disposed of into a trash can, or in the case of natural wipes, composted.
+From start to finish, pulling a wipe from its package should be hassle-free, and the wipe itself should yield fluid cleaning.
+For this metric, we also considered the plastic lids versus the sticker closures, the weight and dimensions of the packaging, and the wipe's dimensions.

-The top scorers are Cetaphil Gentle Skin and Yes to Cucumbers wipes.
-Both have plastic lid closures that are designed well with the compact dimensions of the packaging.
-Beneath the lids are small stickers over the holes, which are easily peeled back and reattached for added moisture security.
-The holes themselves are on the small side (better for small hands) but are adequate for wipe retrieval.
-We don't think that plastic lids are a requirement.
-However, these lids are inherently easy to pop open and close.
-The sticker closures that we particularly like are the Neutrogena Day and Night, Nurture No Rinse Bathing, and the Bliss Lemon and Sage wipes.
+The top scorers are Cetaphil Gentle Skin, Summer's Eve, and Yes to Cucumbers wipes.
+All three have plastic lid closures that are designed well with the compact dimensions of the packaging.
+Beneath the lids of the Cetaphil and Yes to Cucumbers packaging are small stickers over the holes, which are easily peeled back and reattached for added moisture security.
+The holes themselves are on the small to medium side (better for small hands) but are adequate for wipe retrieval.
+While we don't think that plastic lids are a requirement, these lids are inherently easy to pop open and close.
+The sticker closures that we particularly like are the Neutrogena Day and Night, Nurture Valley No Rinse Bathing, and the Bliss Lemon and Sage wipes.
 The stickers feel strong, sticky, easy to operate, and are likely to last as long as there are wipes in the packet.

 Two products that score low on the spectrum of this metric are the Olay Daily Facials and the Simple Kind to Skin wipes.
-The former requires water-activation and, realistically, sink space to dedicate yourself to if things get too foamy.
+The former requires water activation and, realistically, sink space to dedicate yourself to if things get too foamy.
 The box packaging is also a bit odd and could be more streamlined.
-The Simple wipes have a sticker closure but when we first peeled it back, it tore awkwardly and now doesn't commit a tight seal around the hole.
-None of the wipes rolled in an annoying way that prevented us from cleaning, though, and all of them are easy to tear to customize size and reduce waste if desired (just make sure you're tearing "with the grain").
+The Simple wipes have a sticker closure, but when we first peeled it back, it tore awkwardly and now doesn't commit a tight seal around the hole.
+All of the cleansing wipes we tested are easy to tear to customize size and reduce waste if desired, though (just make sure you're tearing "with the grain").

-When it comes to wiping down your entire body, large wipes are generally more useful.
-The Nurture No Rinse wipes come in slender, highly portable packaging, but the wipes measure 8" x 10" when removed.
+Large wipes are generally more useful when it comes to wiping down your entire body.
+The Nurture Valley No Rinse wipes come in slender, highly portable packaging, but measure 8" x 10" when removed.
 They are large and durable enough to support a full-body refresh.
 The Surviveware Biodegradable wipes are even larger at 8" x 12".
-These wipes walk the line of almost being too large but do provide plenty of real estate to handle a wipe-down shower substitute.
+These wipes walk the line of almost being too large but do provide plenty of real estate to work in place of a shower.

-The winner for this metric is actually the loser from the previous metric, the Olay Daily Facials.
-Despite all the extra steps that may be required, when it comes down to cleaning power and makeup removal, these wipes are superb.
-We find that wiping is soft and easy, no harsh scrubbing required.
+Surprisingly, this metric's winner is the loser from the previous metric, the Olay Daily Facials.
+When it comes down to cleaning power and makeup removal, these wipes are superb despite all the extra steps that may be required.
+They are soft and easy to use for us, with no harsh scrubbing required.
 The moisture is immense once you add water, which lends to its cleaning ability.
-Other notable products include the Cetaphil Gentle Skin and the Nurture No Rinse Bathing wipes.
-We found the middle of the road performers to be the Dickinson's Original and Burt's Bees wipes.
-They were adequate for cleaning and decent at makeup removal but not nearly as good as the top performers.
+Other notable products include the Cetaphil Gentle Skin and the Nurture Valley No Rinse Bathing wipes.
+We found the middle-of-the-road performers to be the Dickinson's Original, Summer's Eve, and Burt's Bees wipes.
+Though not nearly as good as the top performers, they were adequate for cleaning and decent at makeup removal.

-The more you have to scrub the more you don't want the wipe to fall apart in your hands.
+The more you have to scrub, the more you don't want the wipe to fall apart in your hands.
 This metric considers the fabric density and flexibility but doesn't hold as much weight as the overall effectiveness described above.
-The top scorers are the Olay, Nurture, Dickinson's, Cetaphil, and Simple wipes.
-All have a fabric that stretches but doesn't tear unintentionally.
+The top scorers are the Olay, Nurture Valley, Summer's Eve, Dickinson's, Cetaphil, and Simple wipes.
+All have a fabric that stretches but doesn't unintentionally tear.

-Perhaps due to the biodegradable nature of Yes to Cucumbers and Surviverware, durability for these two products was on the lower end of the spectrum.
+Perhaps due to the biodegradable nature of Yes to Cucumbers and Surviveware, these two products' durability was on the lower end of the spectrum.
 Since they are meant to fall apart and decompose, it is easier for the fabric to slacken with heavy use.
-Though, the product that scored the lowest in this metric is the Bliss Lemon and Safe.
-These wipes are the thinnest of the group and we find it easy to poke fingers through.
-As long as you're gentle, cleaning with them is usually fine, but we prefer other models in this metric.
+Though, the product that scored the lowest in this metric is the Bliss Lemon and Sage.
+These wipes are the thinnest of the group, and we find it easy to poke our fingers through.
+Although they are usually fine as long as you're using them gently, we prefer the other models for this metric.

-Even though the ingredients determine the effectiveness and are the epitome of every wipe, we feel that critiquing their chemical and organic makeup is incredibly difficult for the majority of us.
-Customers will readily prioritize feel and function over how something is actually made.
-Our overall scoring and how much weight each metric bears reflects this.
+Even though the ingredients determine the effectiveness and are the epitome of every wipe, we feel that critiquing their chemical and organic makeup is incredibly tricky for most.
+Many customers will readily prioritize feel and function over how something is made.
+Our overall scoring and how much weight each metric bears reflect this.
 But we still feel it is worth discussing, particularly as more and more customers do seek sustainable and organic-leaning efforts.
 We award points to the brands that use natural ingredients and mindful sourcing practices.
-Yes to Cucumbers leads the pack in this aspect, with Surviverware and Dickinson's Original not far behind due to their short and sweet ingredient lists.
+Yes to Cucumbers leads the pack in this aspect, with Surviveware and Dickinson's Original not far behind due to their short and sweet ingredient lists.
 The brands that rely heavily on synthetic ingredients did not score well in this metric, like Olay, Cetaphil, and Neutrogena.

-Our reviewers of cleansing wipes are not scientists or medical professionals.
-For concerns regarding allergic reactions, skin irritants, or other potential harms, it's best to have this discussion with your doctor.
-For background information, there are numerous articles across the web that explains concerns and controversy surrounding various ingredients in the skincare industry.
-Of course, surface-level research in this area often opens up rabbit hole after rabbit hole.
+Our reviewers in this category are not scientists or medical professionals.
+So it's best to consult a doctor with concerns regarding allergic reactions, skin irritants, or other potential harms.
+For background information, there are numerous articles across the web that explain concerns and controversy surrounding various ingredients in the skincare industry.
+Of course, surface-level research in this area often opens up a rabbit hole.
 So what's the takeaway?
-If you have sensitive skin or have severe skin and food allergies, you're likely already aware of certain ingredients to avoid, from surfactants to fragrances.
-It never hurts to Google that alien-sounding chemical compound.
+If you have sensitive skin or have severe skin/food allergies, you're likely to already be aware of certain ingredients to avoid, from surfactants to synthetic fragrances.
+And it never hurts to Google that alien-sounding chemical compound.

 Even if a wipe is excellent at removing dirt or makeup, the way it makes us feel afterward matters too.
 Many people don't like the sensation of residue, and we can't blame them.
-Many experience stinging or dryness.
+Some folks experience stinging or dryness.
 We pay attention to how our skin feels minutes to hours after using each wipe.
-A subjective measurement, but we felt that it is useful in our overall scoring.
+A subjective measurement, but we find it useful in our overall scoring.
 We also consider the versatility of each wipe for this metric.
 Unscented wipes are more likely to be used for other things beyond the face or body.
-Wipes that are highly specialized in makeup removal are not as versatile for full-body bathing.
-Vice versa, wipes that are specialized in body bathing are not as good at makeup removal.
+Wipes that are highly specialized in makeup removal are not necessarily as versatile for full-body bathing.
+On the flip side, wipes that are specialized in body bathing seem to not be as good with makeup removal.

-This is a difficult category to measure in a scientific way, especially when everyone's skin has differing levels of tolerance.
+This is a difficult category to measure scientifically, especially when everyone's skin has different tolerance levels.
 However, we feel confident in our testing and ranking of the products to help you figure out what's best for your needs and desires.
-From the standardized beauty product to the minimalism of the outdoors, there's a wipe everyone.
+From featured beauty products to the minimalism of the outdoors, there's a wipe for everyone.

 — Sara Aranda